michalc/asyncio-buffered-pipeline/README.md

 asyncio.run(main())
 ```

-The `buffered_pipeline` ensures internal tasks are cleaned up on any exception.
+The `buffered_pipeline` ensures internal tasks are cancelled on any exception.